-The Town of Southwick voted to appropriate the sum of \$75,592 from Community Preservation General Unreserved Fund, for the purpose of making the 2nd interest and principal payment on the \$600,000 bond issued for the Alum Treatment of the Congamond Lake.
+To see if the Town will vote to appropriate the sum of \$75,592 from Community Preservation General Unreserved Fund, for the purpose of making the 2nd interest and principal payment on the \$600,000 bond issued for the Alum Treatment of the Congamond Lake.

-MOTION: For the Town vote to appropriate the sum of \$75,592 from the Community Preservation General Unreserved Fund, for the purpose of making the 2nd interest & principal payment on the \$600,000 bond for the Alum Treatment of the Congamond Lake.
+Motion: For the Town vote to appropriate the sum of \$75,592 from the Community Preservation General Unreserved Fund, for the purpose of making the 2nd interest & principal payment on the \$600,000 bond for the Alum Treatment of the Congamond Lake.